Skip to product information

 Size

-This coffee surprises with a refreshingly clean taste and very present notes of berries, citrus and stone fruit, despite being an Ethiopian Natural, which often have more tropical and fermented notes.
+This coffee surprises with a refreshingly clean taste and very present notes of berries, citrus and stone fruit, despite being an Ethiopian Natural, which can sometimes be heavier on tropical fruit notes.
 Besides the berry notes, the cleanliness and brightness of the coffee as well as its sweetness are what made us fall in love with it.

 The hand-picked cherries are sorted to remove overripe and unripe ones.
 The coffee is then dried on raised beds for 7-10 days and turned frequently to assure an even and consistent drying process.
 During the hot hours at midday and the cold hours at night, the coffee is covered for protection.
 When dried sufficiently, it is being sorted again, milled and bagged for export.